mantidproject/mantid/docs/source/plotting/index.rst

 Custom Colormap (MantidWorkbench)
 #################################

-In Workbench, a Custom Colormap is more complicated (`See here for more details <https://matplotlib.org/3.1.0/tutorials/colors/colormap-manipulation.html>`_).
-Also they are stored within C:\MantidInstall\bin\Lib\site-packages\matplotlib\_cm.py so it is harder to alter this core storage folder.
+| In Workbench, a Custom Colormap is more complicated (`See here for more details <https://matplotlib.org/3.1.0/tutorials/colors/colormap-manipulation.html>`_), but there are also more options to make them.

-To Create and Plot with a new ColorMap in MantidWorkbench (The second half of this is from an example above):
+| NB.
+These are not saved in the MantidInstall and so will have to be run and plotted from the script eachtime.
+| *Method A is easier but Method B has greater functionality.*

+- **A) Combine Premade Colormaps**
+The Script below combines Red-to-White with Green-to-White to produce Red-to-White-to-Green.
+Just Green-to-Red is not possible.
+You can view the preset

 .. plot::
    :include-source: